Projects

 IIST, Thiruvananthapuram

-Developed a compact, dual-band antenna radiating at 2.45 GHz and 7.35 GHz using a shared aperture configuration.
-Designed in CST Microwave Studio, the antenna achieved high gain and low mutual coupling for integration in feedback-enabled wireless power transfer systems.
+Developed a compact dual-band antenna radiating at 2.45 GHz and 7.35 GHz using a shared-aperture configuration.
+Designed in CST Microwave Studio, the antenna achieved high gain and low mutual coupling, making it suitable for integration into feedback-enabled wireless power transfer systems.

 Publications